-With our recommendations, we would ideally advise taking the Pacific Coast Highway to experience the majestic and outstanding scenery of this side of the country.
-While, of course, take your time to stop by famous points of interest like the Chandelier Drive-Thru Tree, made out of a 2,400-year-old coastal redwood tree, and Glass Beach, overflowing with vibrant natural made pieces of glass stones.
+Take your time to stop by famous points of interest like the Chandelier Drive-Thru Tree, made out of a 2,400-year-old coastal redwood tree, Thor’s Well “The Drain Pipe of the Pacific,” and Glass Beach, overflowing with vibrant pieces of glass stones.

 Keep reading for more information on the best stops, routes, and other essential tips for the ultimate Portland to San Francisco drive!